gocardless/http-api-design/README.md

 All endpoints must follow the core JSON API spec: http://jsonapi.org/format/

 Changes from JSON API:
-- The primary resource must be keyed by ther resource type.
+- The primary resource must be keyed by their resource type.
 The endpoint url must also match the resource type.
 - API errors currently do not follow the JSON API spec.
 - Updates should always return 200 OK with the full resource to simplify internal logic.